Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           - Not using facial scrubs or peels for at least 4 weeks after the procedure.<br>

           - Not sleeping on the face for at least 10 days after the procedure<br>
-      - question: What is microneedling?
-        answer: Microneedling is a minimally invasive cosmetic procedure that’s used to treat skin concerns via collagen production.
-Also known as collagen induction therapy, this treatment may help those looking to reduce the appearance of acne scars and stretch marks, premature aging, dark spots, hyperpigmentation, alopecia.
-      - question: Why microneeding must be performed on the face and neck?
-        answer: |
-          Microneedling is effective for the following concerns:
-          - Acne scars<br>
-          - Age spots (also called “sun spots”)<br>
-          - Fine lines and wrinkles<br>
-          - Uncontrollable oily skin<br>
-          - Large pores<br>
-          - Reduced skin elasticity<br>
-          - Uneven skin tone<br>
-      - question: What to expect from microneedling?
-        answer: After you have a microneedling procedure, some side effects are to be expected.
-When you leave your appointment, your skin may be flushed or bright red.
-      - question: How long will it take for the redness of microneedling to disapear?
-        answer: >
-          The redness and swelling will most likely persist for 24 hours or slightly longer.
-Even with careful aftercare, there isn’t much you can do to get rid of the redness immediately after microneedling.
-      - question: Microneedling aftercare?
-        answer: >
-          - As a general rule, you should reach for sunscreen constantly for the first 2 weeks after microneedling.
-Make sure to apply sunscreen anytime you go outside in the days following your treatment.<br>

-          - Don’t spend prolonged time out in the sun for the first week after your microneedling procedure, as you’ll be more prone to sun damage than usual.<br>

-          - Use any topical antibiotic cream that your doctor prescribes to avoid infection.

-          Wash your hands before you touch your face.<br>

-          - Don’t put on makeup, especially with a makeup brush that has been used before, in the 24 hours following microneedling.<br>

-          - You’ll also need to avoid swimming pools, saunas, and situations where you might sweat heavily, including intense workouts at the gym, to protect your newly treated skin.
-After 72 hours have passed, you may be able to resume these activities.<br>
-      - question: Who is not eligible for microneedling?
-        answer: |
-          - Women who are pregnant<br>
-          - Have certain skin diseases, such as psoriasis or eczema<br>
-          - Have open wounds<br>
-          - Have had radiation therapy recently<br>
-          - Have a history of skin scars<br>
-      - question: How many treatments of microneedling are required?
-        answer: Microneedling typically requires nine months of treatment.
-During this time, you'll need three to six treatments spaced out every two to six weeks to see full results.
-The exact number of treatments and the time between them will vary by type, location, and skin concern.
       - question: What is the difference between microdermabrasion and microneedling?
         answer: >
           - Microdermabrasion uses vacuum and crystal technology to deeply